Peer Effects in Consideration and Preferences: Empirical Content of the Model

 \subsection{Identification of the Model From \texorpdfstring{$\operatorname{P}$}{the Conditional Choice Probabilities}}

-The identification strategy we offer is constructive.
-We start by recovering the network structure, which is achieved in three stages.
-First, we recover the reference group of every agent.
-Second, we recover whether a given peer affects consideration only or preferences.
+The identification strategy we offer builds on a sequence of steps.
+We initially recover the network structure in three stages: First, we recover the reference group of every agent.
+Second, we identify whether a given peer affects consideration only or preferences.
 Lastly, we show how to distinguish between a peer that affects preferences only (preference-only peer) and a peer that affects consideration and preferences (consideration-preference peer).
-We finally use this information to recover the consideration probabilities and the random preferences.
+We finally use this information to recover consideration probabilities and choice rules.

+Along the analysis we assume a mild ``regularity condition.''
+We briefly discuss the role of this condition below and formalize it in Online Appendix A.

-\textbf{Network} Note that, under Assumptions~\ref{ass: MM} -~\ref{ass: A2}, changes in the choices of peers induce variation in the CCPs.
+\textbf{Network} The key idea in recovering the network is that changes in the choices made by the peers of a given agent induce variation in her CCPs \emph{and} that different types of peers induce a different type of variation.
 To see this, note that $\operatorname{P}_{a}$ can be rewritten as